kouroumadev/axiever-test/README.md

-create .env file, copy the content of .example.env to .env file run migration or import the attached sql file to your mysql DMBS
+create .env file, copy the content of .env.example to .env file run composer update run migration or import the attached sql file to your mysql DMBS